-When you apply for life insurance with sickle cell trait or sickle cell disease, the underwriters at the insurance company will want to know more detailed information about your condition.
-This is because they will want to have a better understanding of how much risk the insurer may be taking on if they should approve your application for coverage.
-With this in mind, it is likely that you will be asked some or all of the following questions:
+When you apply for life insurance with sickle cell trait or sickle cell disease, the carrier is going to need more details about your situation so they can get a better grasp of how much risk the insurer may be taking on if they should approve your application for coverage.
+Look over these sample questions, and start thinking about your answers.

 - Is your actual diagnosis sickle cell disease or sickle cell trait?
 The underwriters will need to know your exact diagnosis, and if it is sickle cell disease or sickle cell trait – because there is a difference.
 Those who have sickle cell trait will carry only one of the abnormal genes, and will typically present no symptoms.
 These individuals generally can live a normal life.
 Those who have been diagnosed with sickle cell disease, however, carry two abnormal genes and will usually carry various – and more serious – health related complications and symptoms.
 Some of the more common early signs of sickle cell disease may include headache, dizziness, fatigue, shortness of breath, pale skin, mucous membranes, and cold feet and hands.

 - If you have been diagnosed with sickle cell disease, what was the date of your diagnosis?
 Because of its seriousness, the life insurance underwriters will need to know the date of your initial diagnosis.
 This is because early treatment and management of this condition can help in preventing complications and can lead to better control of the disease.
 This can also be a positive when reviewing your life insurance application for coverage.